ExaWorks/job-api-spec/CONTRIBUTING.md

   - Minor changes (e.g., grammatical fixes) do not require an Issue first.
 - A PR should be a minimal and accurate answer to exactly one identified and agreed upon problem.
-PRs that tackle multiple problems are harder to review and slower to merge when uncontroversial changes are held up by the more discussed changes.
+PRs that tackle multiple problems are harder to review and slower to merge when uncontroversial changes are held up by changes that require more discussion.
 - Where applicable, a PR or commit message body should reference an Issue by number (e.g. "Fixes #33”).
 - Use the Draft PR feature on GitHub or title your PR with `WIP` if your PR is